{{ summaryHeading }}

 Interpreting Results:

-The monthly total is a modeled bill using the rates and assumptions entered in the form.
-The effective cost per GB divides that total by monthly ingest after collector reduction, so it includes more than the ingest rate when indexing, storage, fixed fees, and users are present.
+Monthly total is the headline planning estimate.
+It combines billable ingest, indexed-event charges, extended retention, fixed platform cost, user cost, and discount.
+Effective / GB divides that total by monthly ingest after collector reduction, so it can be higher than the raw ingest rate when retention, indexing, users, or fixed fees are present.

 Technical Details: